-- Appendix C Case Management provider definition has been updated to reflect a new Case Management Certificate tier. - Appendix I Rate methodology has been revised. - Appendix J Factor D derivation has been updated for all services for Waiver Years 4 and 5, and includes the Case
+- Appendix B Child and adult individual budget amounts have been updated.
+Waiver cost limit has been updated. - Appendix C Case Management provider definition has been updated to reflect the new Case Management Certificate tier. - Appendix I Rate methodology has been revised.

-Management - Certificate tier.
+- Appendix J - Factor D derivation for all services have been updated for Waiver Years 4 and 5, and has been updated to include the Case Management - Certificate tier.